alexgrantjnr/ComputerStore/README.md

 # ComputerStore

 This store was created using the Java Play!
 Framework, for our end of year 2 project, some of the features are
-  - Feature here
-  - Feature here
-  - Feature here
+  - Fully Functional Admin Panel
+  - Add products to cart and wishlist
+  - Create accounts and edit personal details
+  - Pay by credit card and view orders in your account

 # Team Members